We crave intimate relationships, but how do we develop intimacy? Try these seven levels of communication.

 Discussing different opinions and accepting each other helps us to learn what’s unfamiliar to us and to become better people.
 These conversations might help you determine that you and your partner aren’t compatible, or they might inspire you to think differently.

 Level #4: Hopes and Dreams

 We all have hopes and dreams, and we light up when we share them.
 Communicating your hopes and dreams can breathe life into your relationship.
-There is so much joy in discovering this pure place in a person’s heart.
+There's so much joy in discovering this pure place in a person’s heart.
 It can increase our attraction abundantly, and it’s in these revelations where real connection begins.
 It’s at this level of communication where we start to fall in love.
-When we know our partners hope for the future, we associate them with their dreams when we think about them, and we can’t help but to naturally think of ways we want to help them.
+When we know our partner's hope for the future, we associate them with their dreams when we think about them, and we can’t help but to naturally think of ways we want to help them.